Battle of Wyse Fork: Union

+Confederate

 Battle

 On March 7, Federal advance units encountered Bragg's entrenched forces along Southwest Creek east of Kinston.
 Bragg's position not only blocked Cox's path but threatened a vital cross road and the New Bern-Goldsboro Railroad.
 Cox saw the importance of this position and moved forward the divisions of Brig.
 Gen. Innis N. Palmer to protect the railroad and Maj.
 Gen. Samuel P. Carter to protect the roads.
 Bragg's forces were also reinforced by veterans from the Army of Tennessee and the North Carolina Junior Reserves, all under the command of General D.H.
 Hill.
 Reinforced, Bragg went on the offensive and sent a division under North Carolina native Robert Hoke into the Union left flank.
 Hoke's attack hit a New England brigade in Carter's division, capturing an entire regiment (the 15th Connecticut Volunteer Infantry).
 Hill joined the advance with the Junior Reserves but they panicked and refused to go any further.
 Hill left them behind and moved on with his veterans, hitting the Union brigade and defeating it.
 Disaster threatened the Union flank when Bragg stopped Hill's advance and sent him far to the north to counterattack a Union threat.
 When Hill arrived he found no Federals in sight.
 At this time Cox, who had been away from the front lines, returned and moved up his reserve division under Maj.
 Gen. Thomas H. Ruger to plug the gap between Palmer and Carter.

 Skirmishing continued for the next few days until Hoke tried again to turn the Federal left flank on March 10.
 The Federal position had been strongly fortified by artillery and repulsed Hoke's attack within an hour.
 Hill then moved against the Union center but again Federal artillery proved decisive and the attackers were repulsed.
 The remaining elements from the Federal XXIII Corps, which had just arrived in New Bern from Tennessee, were moving on Kinston.
 Facing five Union divisions, Bragg withdrew.